FlavioLionelRita/lambdaorm-lab04/README.md

 lambdaorm update
 ```

-the file model.ts will be created inside src/models/countries.
+the model will be created inside file src/models/countries/model.ts .

 ### Sync